Improving Cash Management for Grocery Stores

 Fifth Third provides provisional credit within its currency processing solutions.
 Deposits into on-site hardware are made available to stores even before the cash has been taken to the bank by an armored car service.
 This can be especially effective in helping small retailers and independent stores compete with larger rivals.
 Managers have the ability to make quick decisions and operational changes using the newly found cash much faster than large chains.

 Having substantial cash on-site means stores are potentially vulnerable to errors and theft.
-Shrinkage accounted for more than $95 billion in losses in the retail industry, according to the 2022 National Retail Security Survey.
+The 2023 National Retail Security Survey estimated $112.1 billion in losses in FY 2022.
 Not all of that is cash theft, of course, but it shows how much shrinkage can affect the bottom line.
 Automated cash management can reduce the number of cash touchpoints employees have, minimizing errors and losses.
 On-site depositing can also help reduce security concerns for employees because cash is stored safely and out of sight.

-Efficient cash management can be a lifeline for retailers and especially grocery store owners and operators.
-It allows for a safe, labor-saving, and more customer-oriented environment for time-strapped employees.
+Efficient retail cash automation can be a lifeline for retailers and especially grocery store owners and operators.
+It allows for a safe, labor-saving and more customer-oriented environment for time-strapped employees.
 At the same time, it gives managers and owners insights and access to their cash position and working capital, freeing them to focus on business decisions that can help them remain competitive and make the most of their workforce.

 To learn more about Fifth Third Currency Processing Solutions®, contact your relationship manager or find a banker.